ECG Level 1 Tutorial: Analyze the Waveforms

 conduction through the AV node

-and conducted to the ventricles.
+and finally conducted to the ventricles:

 depolarization of the ventricles

-Super important detail: the SA node is generating both the P wave and the QRS complex.
+Therefore: the SA node is generating both the P wave and the QRS complex.
 When this happens, we say that the P wave is conducted to the QRS.

 • a QRS complex is present